(All fields required)

 During third, fourth and fifth years of training, residents participate in a pediatric rehabilitation clinic one half day per week.
 During the third year, this half-day clinic will consist of two-month blocks in a variety of pediatric rehabilitation specialty clinics.

-With seven pediatric physiatrists, a research psychologist, five combined pediatric rehabilitation residents and two pediatric rehabilitation fellows, the Division of Physical Medicine and Rehabilitation at Cincinnati Children’s is the largest pediatric rehabilitation division in the country.
+With seven pediatric physiatrists, a research psychologist, five combined pediatric rehabilitation residents and four pediatric rehabilitation fellows, the Division of Physical Medicine and Rehabilitation at Cincinnati Children’s is the largest pediatric rehabilitation division in the country.
 We collaborated with the University of Cincinnati to establish the combined residency program in 1988 and have graduated more than 20 pediatric physiatrists since then.
-Three of our faculty members have a strong research focus, making research mentorship readily available to our residents.
+Three of our faculty members have a strong research focus, making research mentorship readily available to our trainees.

 Our program accepts one applicant per year, and we offer a salary and benefits package that is competitive with similar institutions throughout the country.